In this article you will learn everything there is to know about setting up an effective Jira Confluence integration.

 - Some apps that can help connect Jira and Confluence, making the integration even more valuable

-Connecting Jira and Confluence can provide huge benefits in joining up your organization and ensuring that information is shared as well as simply making accessible.
+Connecting Jira and Confluence can provide huge benefits in joining up your organization and ensuring that information is shared as well as simply making it accessible.

 By improving cross-departmental collaboration, your organization should be able to work better, faster, and with a clearer picture of what lies ahead.